 Candidates will be motivated to learn the vocabulary words and naturally use them.

-For the reading and listening module candidates will be aware of using time appropriately to score high as one single answer can change their band scores.
+For the reading and listening module, candidates will be aware of using time appropriately to score high, as a single answer can change their band scores.

 The scoring criteria will help in developing the art of writing logically.

-Some common mistakes in the IELTS listening section are listed below along with the ways to overcome such errors.
-We highly recommend candidates follow the given strategies to score high bands in the IELTS exam.
+Some common mistakes in the IELTS listening section are listed below, along with the ways to overcome such errors.
+We highly recommend that candidates follow the given strategies to score high bands in the IELTS exam.

 One of the common mistakes in IELTS listening is not being able to understand the audio, misunderstanding it in a hurry or having exam anxiety.
-The best way to overcome this issue is to have a regular listening practice of authenticated listening material telecasted or broadcasted on English channels, news channels, podcasts, and documentaries.
-Regular listening habit makes it easy to focus on different accents and understand at the same time.
+The best way to overcome this issue is to have a regular listening practice of authenticated listening material, telecast or broadcast on English channels, news channels, podcasts, and documentaries.
+Regular listening habits make it easy to focus on different accents and understand at the same time.

 While attempting the answers and even while noting the answers, taking care of the spelling is a must.
-It is observed that some students are in a habit of noting down details by scribbling short forms and then fairing the same in the main answer sheet.
+It is observed that some students are in the habit of noting down details by scribbling short forms and then filling in the same in the main answer sheet.
 This needs a careful approach to re-checking the noted answers.
 The best solution here is to write the answer in capital letters.

 Also, minor grammar errors related to articles or the number of words to be mentioned must be dealt with carefully.
 A minor error can bring down your entire band level.